Don Yenko

 Donald "Don" Frank Yenko (May 27, 1927 – March 5, 1987) was an American car dealer and racecar driver best known for creating the Yenko Camaro, a high-performance version of the Chevrolet Camaro.

 Biography

 Early life

-Yenko grew up in Bentleyville, Pennsylvania.
+Yenko grew up in Bentleyville, Pennsylvania to parents of Slovenia origin.
 He learned to fly an airplane at age 16 and went on to serve in the United States Air Force, before attending the Pennsylvania State University.
 While a student at Penn State, Yenko started the school's first flying club, was president of the debating club, and a member of the Kappa Delta Rho fraternity.